Alfred Hooke

 Alfred John "Alf" Hooke (February 25, 1905 – February 17, 1992) was a teacher, politician and writer from Alberta, Canada.
 He served in the Legislative Assembly of Alberta from 1935 to 1971 as a member of the Social Credit Party.
 He held numerous cabinet portfolios in the government of Ernest Manning from 1943 to 1968.
-Of the original 1935 Socred caucus, Hooke was the only member to serve continuously in the legislature until the party's defeat in 1971.
+Of the original 1935 Socred caucus, Hooke was the only member to serve continuously in the legislature from the Social Credit Party's rise to power in 1935 until the government's defeat in 1971.

 Early life

 Alfred John Hooke was born on February 25, 1905, in Whitecroft, Gloucestershire, United Kingdom.
 His family moved to the province of Alberta in Canada in 1913.
 At the age of 13 Hooke left school and joined the work force as a hired hand.
 He returned to school and completed his studies three years later.
 He became a teacher in 1926 and remained one until his election to the Alberta legislature in 1935.